|

 International Law

-Specialist, etc.,
+Specialist, etc., with an

-candidates having
+emphasis on candidates having

-strong English skills,
+strong English skills, along

-along with appropriate
+with appropriate local

-local language skills.
+language skills.

-Candidates most
+Candidates most typically will

-local candidates,
+be local candidates, including

-internationally
+internationally trained

-well as foreign
+attorneys, as well as foreign

 lawyers who have had

-substantial local
+substantial local training or

-experience.
+work experience.

-Our
+Our Legal

-Practice has no
+Recruitment Practice has no

-immediate plans to
+immediate plans to conduct

-search assignments
+executive search assignments

-for legal positions
+for legal positions based in

-America.
+North America.